Home » Simplify your calculations with ease. » Statistics calculators » McNemar Test Calculator Online

 What Does a Significant McNemar Test Result Indicate?

-See also Spearman Correlation Calculator Online
+See also Naive Bayes Calculator Online

 A significant result from the McNemar Test indicates that there is a statistically significant difference in the pair proportions between the two tests or conditions being compared.
 It suggests that the observed change is not likely due to chance.